Stanford MBA: A Comprehensive Guide

 With the Class of 2026 boasting 39% international students from 72 countries, a broad range of academic and professional backgrounds, and an average GPA of 3.75, the program fosters a truly global and collaborative learning environment.

-The MBA Class of 2026 at Stanford Graduate School of Business (GSB) represents one of the most diverse and academically accomplished cohorts in the school’s history.
+The MBA Class of 2026 at Stanford Graduate School of Business (GSB) represents one of the most diverse and academically accomplished cohorts in the school’s history, selected from a pool of 7,295 applicants.
 Here’s an in-depth look at the demographics, academic backgrounds, and professional experiences of this outstanding class.

 Class Overview